How to use the calibration workspace tabs

 ΔHR Shape

-Use this tab after speed shape, not before.
+Use ΔHR Shape after Speed Shape, not before.

-It helps you evaluate whether the heart-rate response still looks believable after the earlier shape work.
+This tab checks whether the modeled heart-rate response still matches the observed dataset after the earlier speed-shape work.

 Focus on: